Exxon Mobil, Chevron earnings miss Wall Street expectations

-HOUSTON (Reuters) - Exxon Mobil Corp and Chevron Corp, two of the world’s largest oil producers, posted quarterly results far short of Wall Street’s expectations on Friday.
+HOUSTON (Reuters) - Exxon Mobil Corp and Chevron Corp, two of the world’s largest oil producers, reported quarterly profit on Friday that fell far short of Wall Street’s expectations.

 The disappointing results come as much of the U.S. oil industry has been recovering from a three-year downturn in the energy sector, bolstered by higher production and crude prices.

+Exxon’s troubles highlight ongoing issues the company has been having to boost operations, whereas Chevron’s miss was fueled by a slight rise in expenses that likely will not be repeated, analysts said.

-Exxon shares were off 3.6 percent at $81.26 while Chevron’s recovered from an early drop and were up 0.3 percent at $124.29 in mid-morning trading.
+Exxon shares fell 2.5 percent to $82.09 shortly after midday, while Chevron’s recovered from an early drop and were up about 2 percent at $126.34.
 Both stocks are components of the Dow Jones Industrial Average.

 The results were particularly weak at Exxon, which has been trying to boost operations in a bid to revive a stock price trading at about the same level it was a decade ago.

+“Exxon’s definitely sticking out like a sore thumb right now,” said Edward Jones energy analyst Brian Youngberg.
+“It’s just hard to find anything good in the quarter.”

-Despite rising oil prices, Exxon’s production dropped 7 percent and it spent heavily to upgrade several key refineries in France, Canada, Texas and Saudi Arabia.
+Despite rising oil prices, Exxon’s production dropped 7 percent and it spent more than $600 million to upgrade refineries in France, Canada, Texas and Saudi Arabia.

-The bigger hit to earnings came from the company’s downstream unit, which refines crude oil into gasoline and other products.
-Its results fell 47 percent.

 Exxon called the quarter a “challenging” one for its operations and “well below market expectations.”